djdhyun/cloudformula/README.md

 <img src="assets/gitops_plan.png" width="540px" />

-* Once you create a pull request, corresponding changesets are automatically created by github action.
+* Once you create a pull request, corresponding changesets are going to be created by github action automatically.
 * If there are multiple stacks to be changed, it will show all changesets by posting each comments.
-* Whenever the pr is synchronized (i.e. any new commit has been added to the pr), it will discard the previous changeset and recreate one.
+* Whenever the pr is synchronized (i.e. any new commit is added to the pr), it will discard the previous changeset and recreate one.
 And let you know about the new changesets by posting new comments.
 * You can directly move to Cloudformation console by clicking any link of "Cloudformation Stack & Changeset" part.
 * You can also create a plan for a specific stack by your own by writing a comment with "cloudformula plan ${stack\_directory\_name}"